 Of course, write a book about business!
 They’ve done just that.
 Three times.
-This was their first book, which ended up being translated into 25 languages.
+Made To Stick was their first book, which ended up being translated into 25 languages.
 Often mentioned in the same breath with absolute bestsellers like The Tipping Point or Built To Last, it describes a simple way of getting others to pay attention to your ideas.

 Chip and Dan found six simple traits, which all sticky ideas share.
 Here are 3 of them, so you can get your friends and co-workers to perk their ears up when you speak: